-Proposed PM&Es (increased instream flows, rerouting of the tailrace, and shifting the timing of sediment flushing) enhance habitat and reduce project impacts to bull trout.
+Proposed PM&Es (increased instream flows, installing a fish barrier in the Project tailrace, and shifting the timing of sediment flushing) enhance habitat and reduce project impacts to bull trout.
 Continued operation of the project with proposed PM&Es therefore will maintain and likely restore (improve) the above bull trout pathways and indicators relative to current baseline conditions.

 Continued operation of the Wallowa Falls Hydroelectric Project with associated PM&Es will improve habitat for listed bull trout in contrast to existing conditions.
 Increased instream flows, eliminated risk of stranding in the Project tailrace, and reduced impacts of forebay flushing are significant enhancements to bull trout and aquatic resources in project-affected reaches of the East Fork Wallowa River.
-However, tailrace reroute construction may result in localized, short-term adverse effects.
-In addition, given the extended duration of the proposed action (50-year license), incidental "take" of juvenile or adult bull trout, e.g., mortality resulting from fish surveys, cannot be ruled out.

-Reroute of the Project tailrace will cause reductions in West Fork Wallowa River flows, increased temperatures (on average 0.2 °C and up to 0.8 °C), and loss of habitat that the tailrace itself provides.
+Installing a total fish barrier in the Project tailrace will eliminate habitat that the tailrace itself provides.
 While the existing tailrace channel is assumed to provide cold water refugia for bull trout during the summer months, it presents the significant risk of fish stranding and subsequent desiccation due to unit trips that result in the penstock headgate closing.
-PacifiCorp believes the risk of stranding ESA-listed bull trout outweighs the benefit of existing habitat conditions in the current tailrace, and within the West Fork Wallowa River between the current tailrace and East Fork Wallowa confluence.
+PacifiCorp believes the risk of stranding ESA-listed bull trout in the Project tailrace outweighs the habitat benefit the tailrace provides.

-Recent surveys of bull trout in the watershed below the impassible waterfall on the East Fork Wallowa River have demonstrated that a migratory life history exists in these fish (PacifiCorp 2013d).
+Recent surveys of bull trout in the watershed below the impassible waterfall on the East Fork Wallowa River have confirmed that a migratory life history exists in these fish (PacifiCorp 2013d).
 This suggests that, in contrast to primarily resident fish, operation of the Project under a new license with proposed PM&Es will enhance a bull trout subpopulation with greater likelihood to promote recovery of the Mid-Columbia River population as a whole.